 Surface untapped value from your data with ML

 This is a very different approach to conventional IT, where you have to provide precise rules to allow a system to complete a particular task.
 With ML, the system works out what the rules are on its own, through training, and can improve its performance over time.
 ML can also deal with a much greater level of uncertainty and variation in the data: in the case of an artificial brain developed by Google, the algorithm learned to pick out cat videos on YouTube even though it hadn't been fed any information about the specific features that can be used to identify cats.

 For businesses, ML allows them to surface the untapped value in their data to deliver competitive advantage.
 Just how important it can be to a company’s success is shown by survey from MIT which found that 60% of leading businesses have already begun implementing an ML strategy.
 Over a quarter of those businesses are already spending more than 15% of their IT budget on ML.

-ML has applications in every industry.
-For example:
+Machine Learning has applications in every industry

 - Retailers are using ML to improve their supply chains, through better forecasting, as well as in systems that recommend related products to customers browsing their websites